wp-plugins/prosperent-suite/trunk/README.txt

 == Description ==

-= Deactivate any other Prosperent Plugins before use =
+= Deactivate any other Prosperent Plugins before use = = To ensure the new reroutes are working correctly, it's best to deactivate and reactivate the plugin. =

 To view a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)